Luk-kar/DS_salaries_project/scraper/README.md

 4. Overall glassdoor has some issues with duplicates.
 Not sure how this issue could be solved _(Maybe it is anti-bot protection )_.
 What I know I'm not the only one having this problem:<br>
    [stackoverflow - scraping glassdoor returns duplicate entries](https://stackoverflow.com/questions/74193851/)
 5. Some job postings could be fake (ghost jobs).
+6. When there are a few results glassdoor gives, job matches with low resembles.<br>
+   E.g. `"Data Engineer"` -> `Android Mobile Developer`
-6. Sometimes you got the error:<br>
+7. Sometimes you got the error:<br>
    `Message: unknown error: cannot determine loading status`<br>
    Long story short it means that you should reload the script.
 Glassdoor likes to block IP which behaves as "unhuman".
-7. Due to A/B tests and many possible format varieties/changes of salary data, it is not advised to do parsing it in the runtime.
+8. Due to A/B tests and many possible format varieties/changes of salary data, it is not advised to do parsing it in the runtime.
-8. In CSV files `na_values` is a value that is empty, and was not found, and is optional.
+9. In CSV files `na_values` is a value that is empty, was not found, and is optional.
-9. As mentioned previously, if there are no values in the job description or button, then a corresponding error is raised.
+10. As mentioned previously, if there are no values in the job description or button, then a corresponding error is raised.
 Those values should be on each job posting.
-10. When using Chrome you could have the following error:<br>
+11. When using Chrome you could have the following error:<br>
     `Passthrough is not supported, GL is disabled`<br>
     From my experience you shouldn't worry about that too much.